- Cama-i, quyana tailuci!

 The map below highlights school districts and organizations across the state who have adopted the Alaska’s Education Challenge three shared commitments through resolutions.

 In September 2016, the State Board of Education and Early Development established five strategic priorities aimed at improving public education for all students in Alaska.
-Following the State Board’s initial actions, Governor Walker, in his 2017 State of the State address, spoke of the need to improve public education in Alaska.
+Following the State Board’s initial actions, then-Governor Walker, in his 2017 State of the State address, spoke of the need to improve public education in Alaska.
 The Governor’s comments launched the current effort to craft changes in our education system that will address student achievement gaps and increase graduation rates by making sure that every student across the state has equitable opportunity to learn and succeed.

 Following the Governor’s address, DEED released a public survey in February 2017 asking Alaskans to share their priorities for public education reform.
 Nearly 1,400 Alaskans in 109 communities submitted over 18,000 ideas for topics to be considered during Alaska’s Education Challenge.
 From April to October 2017, DEED gathered nearly 100 Alaskans from all corners of the state representing diverse backgrounds, interests, and experiences to work collaboratively and focus their efforts on developing up to three recommendations for each of the five strategic priorities set by the State Board.
-The State Board reviewed and accepted all 13 committee recommendations.
-Governor Walker subsequently accepted the recommendations, and a final report was submitted to the Alaska Legislature in January 2018.
+The State Board reviewed and accepted all 13 committee recommendations. then-Governor Walker subsequently accepted the recommendations, and a final report was submitted to the Alaska Legislature in January 2018.

-In January 2018, the State Board, Commissioner Johnson, Governor Walker, Lt.
+In January 2018, the State Board, Commissioner Johnson, then-Governor Walker, then-Lt.
 Governor Mallott, commissioners, legislators, and representatives from the five committees and partner organizations held a press availability event and provided an overview of the work completed to date and shared next steps.
 Since then, DEED has continued working with partner organizations to develop a plan around three components and focus the work on specific goals that are most likely to improve student outcomes.